 - 1. Launch your personal Alces Flight Compute cluster on AWS or a compatible OpenStack private cloud.
-To use the AWS platform, use the Personal HPC compute cluster launch option from the Alces Flight Marketplace product page to start a personal cluster in a new VPC.
+To use the AWS platform, use the Personal HPC compute cluster launch option from the Alces Flight Marketplace product page Manual Launch tab to start a personal cluster in a new VPC.
 You will be asked various questions about how you want your cluster to look most options are explained, with sensible defaults shown. - 2.
 Login to your cluster via SSH using your chosen username, and the SSH key registered with your cloud provider.
-Your cloud service should report the access IP address to login to once your cluster is launched.
+Your cloud service should report the access IP address to log into once your cluster is launched.
 If you enabled cluster auto-scaling, compute nodes are automatically added/removed based on the status of your job-scheduler queue.
 Use alces configure autoscaling disable to turn off scaling if you'll be running jobs manually. - 3.
 Start a graphical desktop session with the command alces session start gnome.
 Connect using a VNC client, with the one-time password shown when you started the session.
 Multiple users can connect to the same session for collaborative projects.
-Use the xrandr command to change the screen resolution of a running session. - 4.
+Use the xrandr command to change the screen resolution in a running desktop session. - 4.
 Your user has full sudo access, and yum is configured to install Linux packages.
-Use the nodeattr -n nodes command to see your list of compute node hostnames, and pdsh -g nodes <command> to run commands across all nodes in your cluster.
-The Flight Compute product is designed to support a single user, although multiple users can login using the same account.
+Load the PDSH module with the command module load services/pdsh, then use the nodeattr -n nodes command to see your list of compute node hostnames, and pdsh -g nodes <command> to run commands across all nodes in your cluster.
+The Flight Compute Solo product is designed to support a single user, although multiple users can login using the same account.

 - 5. Your cluster has an NFS shared filesystem mounted across all nodes, which your home-directory is part of.
 Copy data to and from the cluster using SCP/SFTP.
-The alces storage commands provide access to object storage services including S3, Swift and Dropbox. - 6.
+The alces storage commands provide access to object storage services including S3, Swift and Dropbox.
+Clusters can also be configured to use other storage types including parallel filesystems and shared filers, depending on your cloud platform. - 6.
 Use the alces gridware command to view and install software.
 The main repository lists stable packages, with a larger list of applications available as part of the volatile repository. - 7.
-Your cluster comes with an installation of a batch job scheduler; the default is Open Grid Scheduler (SGE), but a range of other schedulers are also available.
+Your cluster comes with an installation of a batch job scheduler; the default is Open Grid Scheduler (SGE), and a range of other schedulers are also available.
 Use the alces template command for a list of template job-scripts to get you started. - 8.
 Terminate the cluster stack via your cloud provider when you've finished working.
 Remember to copy any data you want to keep off the cluster to secure storage before terminating it.

-What is Alces Flight Compute?
+What is Alces Flight Compute Solo?